-As an educational workshop presenter, you are an integral part of the conference.
-Your willingness to work with 4-H youth and provide meaningful educational opportunities helps make this conference a success.
+As an educational workshop presenter, you will be an integral part of the conference.
+The success of the conference is directly related to your willingness to work with UC 4-H youth and provide meaningful educational opportunities.

-- Fall under one of the Primary Content Areas
+- Fall under one of the 4-H Mission Initiatives.

 - Fit into a subcategory

-- If possible, relate to the theme "Planet 4-H: Planting the Seeds of Change."
+- If possible, relate to the theme "Vision 2020: Laying the foundations of your future."

 In acknowledgment of the considerable effort involved in producing and presenting a workshop, you will have access to a Presenters Lounge for snacks and refreshments before and after your session.

-- Science, Technology, Engineering, and Math (STEM) - Opportunities to engage in the process of discovery and exploration while developing STEM skills.
+- 4-H Science, Technology, Engineering, and Math (STEM) - Provides opportunities for youth to engage in the process of discovery and exploration while developing STEM skills.

-- Healthy Living - Teaches how to lead and guide others toward healthy and productive lives–physically, mentally and emotionally.
+- Healthy Living - Teaches youth to lead and guide others to healthy and productive lives, physically, mentally and emotionally, as they grow into adulthood.

-- Civic Engagement - Encourages becoming well-informed and engaged citizens.
+- Civic Engagement - Encourages youth to become well-informed and engaged citizens of the world.

-- Positive Youth Development -Intentionally provide support and opportunities for members to reach their full potential and thrive through the research-based approach we use in 4-H.
+- Positive Youth Development -The research-based approach we take in UC 4-H to intentionally provide both support and opportunities for members to reach their full potential and thrive.

 Educational Workshops should also fulfill one of the sub-categories below: